Ziyan-Lu/A-Novel-Framework-for-River-Flow-Modelling-Without-Roughness-Data-CoPINN-RE/README.md

 A Physically Guided Cognitive Scheduling Framework CoPINN-RE for Addressing Unbalanced Prediction Issues in River Flow Modelling Without Roughness Data
 #Source code of our CoPINN-RE.

-#CoPINN-RE is a novel framework for simulating flow in roughness-free channels and for roughness inversion.
+#CoPINN-RE is a framework for simulating flow in roughness-free channels and for roughness inversion.

 #We recommend running the code using Docker.Moreover, taking Case 1 as an example, the steps for rapidly running through the code are provided.